After Facial Reconstructive Surgery

 Following facial reconstructive procedures some patients will go through a short period of post-operative depression.
 This is usually short-lived as long as there is a good support group at home.
 This is secondary to the surgery, the post-operative discomfort, the change in your diet, and also taking a number of medications following the surgical procedure.

 During the surgical procedure, the sensory nerves that supply feeling to your face are identified and protected during the surgical procedure.
 Once the surgical procedure has been completed, the sensory nerves are re-draped into their normal position.
 Nerves stop functioning normally when they are moved or manipulated during surgical procedures.
-It will take weeks to months until sensation begins to return.
-However, there may be areas on the side of your nose, your gums, your teeth, your lips or part of your chin area that will remain numb or have an altered sensation for an indefinite period of time following surgery.
+It will take weeks to months until the sensation begins to return.
+However, there may be areas on the side of your nose, your gums, your teeth, your lips, or part of your chin area that will remain numb or have an altered sensation for an indefinite period of time following surgery.

 Most TMJ problems are caused by improper tooth alignment.
 If you had a TMJ problem prior to the surgical procedure, it will take time for the problem to stabilize following your facial reconstructive procedure.
 Sometimes, TMJ problems may become worse following facial reconstructive procedures.
 The philosophy with respect to the TMJ is from a non-surgical approach, if possible.
 The use of medications, splints, and physical therapy may be helpful.
 In some instances, additional surgery on the TMJ may be necessary.
 However, it may take two years more following facial reconstructive surgery for the TM joint to adapt to the new jaw position.

 Any type of facial reconstructive surgery will cause an alteration in facial appearance.
 This may range from minimal to significant.
 The reasons for facial reconstructive surgery are to provide correct positioning of the jaws and also to provide better facial balance and symmetry.
-There are also additional cosmetic procedures the doctor will discuss with you if he feels it is necessary to obtain more ideal result.
+There are also additional cosmetic procedures the doctor will discuss with you if he feels it is necessary to obtain the more ideal result.
 Please remember that one of the benefits of this type of surgery is improved facial aesthetics.

 The bandage or pressure dressing may be removed three days following surgery.
 Apply an antibiotic ointment to the small skin incisions on the cheeks three times a day.